collective/collective.contact.membrane/README.rst

 Organizations are Plone Groups
 ==============================

-Organizations and functions becomes Plone Groups.
+Organizations and positions becomes Plone Groups.
-If a person has an held position into the organization or the function, she is a member of this group.
+If a person has an held position into the organization or the position, he/she is a member of this group.